flowslate/www-site/src/content/homepage/-index.md

   image: "/images/banner.png" # Placeholder image
   description: |
     Extract: Automatically pull detailed cost and usage data directly from the AWS Cost Explorer API.
-    Transform: Use FlowSlate's transformation engine to filter for specific services (like EC2), select only the relevant cost columns, and rename them to match your billing system's format.
+    Transform: Use Saddle Data's transformation engine to filter for specific services (like EC2), select only the relevant cost columns, and rename them to match your billing system's format.
     Load: Push the clean, aggregated cost data directly into your billing platform's API (like Metronome) every night.
     Result: Eliminate hours of manual spreadsheet work and ensure accurate, timely billing.